turingschool/front-end-curriculum/lessons/node.md

 * Understand how the client and server relationship works
 * Know what a server is and how requests and responses are handled
 * Know which appropriate RESTful method to send in a request
-* Use Express to create a simple web server that can make and receive HTTP request and responds with JSON and store them in a database

 ## HTTP, REST and Building a Simple Node Server